1.4.27 Harmful Sexual Behaviour

 7. Section 47 Enquiries and Assessment – child/young person displaying problematic/harmful sexual behaviour

-If, from information gathered during the Single Assessment, it appears that the child / young person alleged to have displayed harmful sexual behaviour or the victim child / young person is suffering or likely to suffer Significant Harm, the Section 47 Enquiry process will be followed.
+If, from information gathered during the Single Assessment, it appears that the child alleged to have displayed harmful sexual behaviour or the child harmed is suffering or likely to suffer Significant Harm, the Section 47 Enquiry process will be followed.

 In these circumstances, relevant considerations include:

-- The nature and extent of the abusive behaviours and the impact on the victim(s);
+- The nature and extent of the HSB and the impact on the victim(s);

-- The nature of the relationship between the child / young people involved;
+- The nature of the relationship between the children involved;

-- The child / young person's development, and family and social circumstances;
+- The child's development, and family and social circumstances;

-- Whether the 'instigator' child / young person acknowledges the alleged behaviour;
+- Whether the 'instigator' acknowledges the alleged behaviour;

-- Whether there are grounds to suspect that the 'instigator' child / young person has been abused or that adults have been involved in the development of the harmful sexual behaviour;
+- Whether there are grounds to suspect that the 'instigator' child has been abused (all abuse categories are relevant) or that adults have been involved in the development of the harmful sexual behaviour;

 - An assessment of both children's needs for services.
-The assessment should cover the following: the risks the child/young person alleged to have displayed harmful sexual behaviour poses to themselves and others, including other children/young people in the household, extended family, school, peer group or wider social network.
+The assessment should cover the following: the risks the child alleged to have displayed harmful sexual behaviour poses to themselves and others, including other children in the household, extended family, school, peer group or wider social network.
 During the assessment, children/young people should be helped to continue their school attendance/education; and

-- Which interventions best meet the needs of the child/young person.
+- Which interventions best meet the needs of the child/young person and family.

-If during the course of the Single Assessment there are concerns about any risks to other children posed by the child / young person alleged to exhibit harmful sexual behaviour, a multi-agency risk meeting should be convened straight away.
+If during the course of the Single Assessment there are concerns about any risks to other children posed by the child alleged to exhibit harmful sexual behaviour, a multi-agency risk meeting should be convened straight away.
 The meeting should:

-- Develop a written risk management plan in relation to any child / young person identified as at potential risk; including educational and accommodation arrangements for both the child / young person who is alleged to have displayed harmful sexual behaviours and the potential victim(s);
+- Develop a written risk management plan in relation to any child identified as at potential risk; including educational and accommodation arrangements for both the child who is alleged to have displayed harmful sexual behaviours and the potential victim(s);

 - Agree appropriate arrangements for the continuation of the assessment and the need for any specialist assessment; and